Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Enumerative problems and tropical invariants

 \subsection{Enumerative problems}

-Let $\M_{g,n}(\TT F_\delta,(d_1,d_2),\mu_0,\mu_\infty)$ be the moduli space of irreducible parametrized tropical curves of genus $g$, bidegree $(d_1,d_2)$, tangency profile $(\mu_0,\mu_\infty)$, with $n$ marked points.
-A curve in $\M_{g,n}(\TT F_\delta,(d_1,d_2),\mu_0,\mu_\infty)$ has exactly $|\mu_0|+|\mu_\infty|$ ends.
+Let $\M_{g,n}(\TT F,(d_1,d_2),\mu_0,\mu_\infty)$ be the moduli space of irreducible parametrized tropical curves of genus $g$, bidegree $(d_1,d_2)$, tangency profile $(\mu_0,\mu_\infty)$, with $n$ marked points.
+A curve in $\M_{g,n}(\TT F,(d_1,d_2),\mu_0,\mu_\infty)$ has exactly $|\mu_0|+|\mu_\infty|$ ends.
 Assuming the curve is trivalent, it has exactly $3g-3+|\mu_0|+|\mu_\infty|+n$ bounded edges.
 The $g$ cycles of the graph give $2g$ conditions on the lengths of the bounded edges.
 Adding the translation, we get an expected dimension of

 It is possible that some combinatorial types vary in a space whose dimension is strictly bigger than the expected dimension.
+This happens when the cycles do not impose independent conditions on the edge lengths.
 Such combinatorial types are called \textit{superabundant}.
-These curves also appear in the case of $\RR^2$ and consist in curves that have edges contracted to a point or cycles mapped to a line.
-However, it can be shown that they do not contribute any solution to the enumerative problems, and one can thus restrict to the space of \textit{simple tropical curves} \cite{mikhalkin2005enumerative}, which vary in a space of the expected dimension.
+However, as in the planar case handled in \cite{mikhalkin2005enumerative}, it can be shown that they do not contribute any solution to the enumerative problems, and one can thus restrict to the space of \textit{simple tropical curves} defined below, which vary in a space of the expected dimension.
+In our problem, the only superabundant curves that may appear are superabundant loops from example \ref{example superabundant curves}.
+Those are handled using Proposition \ref{proposition superabundant loops}.

-In our problem, we similarly get rid of the superabundant curves since they do not contribute any solution to the enumerative problem, except a very specific kind of solutions, which are sections of the line bundle when the degree $\delta$ is equal to $0$.
+\begin{defi} We say that the combinatorial type of a parametrized tropical curve $h:\Gamma\to\TT F$ is \textit{simple} if $\Gamma$ is trivalent and $h$ is an immersion. \end{defi}

+The fact that $h$ is an immersion means that the parametrized curve $h:\Gamma\to\TT F$ cannot have any edge mapped to a point, nor a a flat vertex, \textit{i.e.} a vertex whose adjacent edges are all mapped to a line.